sanjit-bhat/Var-CNN/README.md

 # Var-CNN and DynaFlow

-This repository contains the code and dataset for the attack model and defense described in the following paper
+This repository contains the code and data set for the attack model and defense described in the following paper

 [Var-CNN and DynaFlow: Improved Attacks and Defenses for Website Fingerprinting](https://arxiv.org)